CalebJ2/KOS/doc/source/addons/Trajectories.rst

 **Important notes**

-Trajectories only predicts the trajectory of the "Active Vessel," which is the vessel with the camera focused on it. `IMPACTPOS`, `PLANNEDVECT`, `SETTARGET`, and `CORRECTEDVECT` will throw exceptions if you try to call them from an inactive vessel or if Trajectories has not calculated an impact position.
+Trajectories only predicts the trajectory of the "Active Vessel," which is the vessel with the camera focused on it. `IMPACTPOS`, `IMPACTVEL`, `SPACEORBIT`, `PLANNEDVECT`, `SETTARGET`, and `CORRECTEDVECT` will throw exceptions if you try to call them from an inactive vessel or if Trajectories has not calculated an impact position.
 You should always check if `HASIMPACT` is true before accessing these suffixes.

 For example: